juanmv7/juanmv7.github.io/_projects/project_ELEC413.md

 ## Experimental Results and Comparison with Simulations
 After designing my models, I performed simulations using my Transfer Matrix Method (TMM) model implemented in Matlab.
 I then compared these simulations with the actual behavior of the models to assess if my assumptions and simulations align with reality.
 The Quality Factor for all models is shown in the table in the annex.
 I focused on studying devices V1, V3, and V8, as they are the most interesting.
 Most of the other devices did not perform as expected due to measurement or fabrication issues.

 #### Device V1
 The comparison of simulation and measurements for device V1 can be seen in Figure 3.
-Both the simulated and measured results show a similar performance around the central wavelength, but there are some variations in power levels across the peaks.
+Both the simulated and measured results show similar performance around the central wavelength, but there are some variations in power levels across the peaks.

 I analyzed the Quality Factor for the central peak (~1309 nm) and obtained similar values for both simulations and measurements.
 The Quality Factor (Q) is determined by:

-\[
+$$
 Q = \frac{\lambda_c}{\Delta \lambda}
-\]
+$$

 where Δλ is the 3 dB wavelength width of the peak.